PeterOberzier/odin-landingpage/README.md

 # odin-landingpage
-HTM and CSS Landingpage made with FLEX
+HTML and CSS Landingpage made with FLEX